Feyerabend/ABC80/abclisp/README.md

 To begin, we must acknowledge the inherent limitations.
-This is not merely an exercise in pushing hardware to its absolute breaking point--though, in a sense, it is—but rather a historical experiment in "what could have been."
+This is not merely an exercise in pushing hardware to its absolute breaking point--though, in a sense, it is--but rather a historical experiment in "what could have been."
 We are exploring a counterfactual past, testing whether the symbolic power of Lisp could have survived within the spartan constraints of 1980s microcomputing if we had possessed the architectural tools we have today.